libor-m/ngs-course/07-gtools.rst

 	.. image:: _static/fst_on_chroms.png
 			:align: center

-Find 99th percentile of genome-wide distribution of Fst values in order to guess possible outlier genome regions.
+Find the 99th percentile of genome-wide distribution of Fst values in order to guess possible outlier genome regions.
 99th percentile can be obtained running R as command line or by using ``tabtk``.
 The output would be a list of windows having Fst higher